mrkeo/xxxx/README.md

 1. (optional) Copy and update path given below, according to your repo location <br/> `{DRIVE}:\{DIR1}\{REPOSITORY}\node_modules\@lekoarts\gatsby-theme-emma-core`
 2. Use it to quickly go to the destination or jump there from clicking from dir to dir =)
-3. Copy content of these files and overwrite them in your repo: <a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/gatsby-node.js">gatsy-node.js</a>, <a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/project-query.tsx">project-query.tsx</a>, <a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/projects-query.tsx">projects-query.tsx</a>.
+3. Copy content of these files(<a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/gatsby-node.js">gatsy-node.js</a>, <a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/project-query.tsx">project-query.tsx</a>, <a href="https://raw.githubusercontent.com/trolit/trolit.github.io/storage/npm/projects-query.tsx">projects-query.tsx</a>) and overwrite them after running `npm install`.
-4. Overwrite files created by `npm install`.
 5. `gatsby develop` project

 ### References